After that emotional episode in Gary’s office,

 “Did Ruby Singleton kill him?”

-Gary hoped Akbari would confirm that because it would make him an accessory, but he didn’t.
+Gary hoped Akbari would confirm that because it would make

 “Singleton died a natural death.”